itsharsh9876/AVL_ADVNACE-MOD-2/README.md

 # metacrafters_AVAX-PROOF_Project_Module_2

-# Customized Subnet Using HperSDK
+# Creating customized Subnet Using HperSDK
-This Project is designed to facilitate the creation, management, and interaction of tokens within a virtual machine environment.
+This Project is designed to facilitate the creation, managing them , and interacting with tokens within a virtual machine environment.
 ## Features
 * **Token Creation:** Effortlessly create new tokens.
 * **Token Management:** Manage your tokens with ease, including handling transfers and checking balances.
-* **Interoperability:** Designed for seamless integration with other virtual machine environments.

 ## Installation
 1. Clone the repository: